MBEDOBE/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 # 0x17.
 C - Doubly linked lists

 ## Description
-What i learn from this project:
+What i learnt from this project:

 What is a doubly linked list
 How to use doubly linked lists